Table of Contents:

 -

-Check how many times each piece must be cut (e.g., x2, on the fold, in lining).
+Check how many times each piece needs to be cut (e.g., x2, on the fold, in lining).

 -